Jump To Section

 Once you have categorized a player you can start to make some assumptions about how they will play in certain situations.
 Maybe you can spot an opportunity to extract extra value by making your bet sizes larger against a loose-passive player.
 Or you might be able to make a tight fold against a tight-passive player you have never seen bluff.

-Become a better poker player with the MasterClass All-Access Pass.
+Become a better poker player with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by poker masters, including Daniel Negreanu and Phil Ivey.